Hacknique/Novora/README.md

 Contributions are what make the open-source community such an inspiring place to learn, inspire, and create.
 We welcome any and all contributions!
 Refer to our [Contribution Guide](./docs/CONTRIBUTING.md) for more information.

-You can contribute on [Codeberg](https://codeberg.org/Hacknique/Novora) or [Github](https://github.com/Hacknique/Novora/) but issues are hosted on Codeberg.
+You can contribute on [Codeberg](https://codeberg.org/Hacknique/Novora) or [Github](https://github.com/Hacknique/Novora/) but issues are hosted on Codeberg. keep in mind you can sign-up on Codeberg using a GitHub account.

 ## License
 Each part of this project is licensed under specific terms.
 In cases where a file doesn't have a license notice or is not otherwise specified, it falls under the Fallback License.
 Below are the licensing details: